Quick Start Guide#

 print(f"Found {len(records_advanced)} records with advanced query.")

-The same query mechanism feeds the on-ramp tutorial How do I find datasets in EEGDash?, which walks through interpreting the BIDS fields you get back.
+The same query mechanism feeds the on-ramp tutorial Find datasets with the EEGDash API, which walks through interpreting the BIDS fields you get back.

 Filtering by task#